Saitej0211/Bank_Marketing_Prediction_MLops/README.md

 <img width="1402" alt="image" src="https://github.com/user-attachments/assets/d6278639-bc2c-4214-bd14-16f3667f34b2">
 <img width="1405" alt="image" src="https://github.com/user-attachments/assets/ee18dd04-e925-40a3-96a4-e97a470e387b">

 **Response Time Trends:** Tracks the average response time for predictions.

-**Prediction Accuracy:** Displays logs of predictions and their statuses.

-**Error Analysis:** Highlights any failed API requests or anomalies in the system.

-**Input and Prediction Logs:** Shows user input features, predicted outputs, and timestamps.
+Alerts have been configured to notify the team if the response time exceeds 3 milliseconds, ensuring prompt action for performance bottlenecks.

+**Model Decay - Prediction Status:** Logs the predictions along with their statuses and displays the distribution of the output classes.
+An alert is triggered if the class distribution falls below 0.3, indicating potential issues like model drift or imbalanced predictions.

+**CPU Utilization:** Monitors the CPU usage of the VM instance hosting the model.

 With this setup, you can ensure the system's reliability and quickly debug issues when needed.